sduyangmin/CAN-ST/README.md

 ## 🚀 Quick Start

 This repo is built on the pioneer works.
 We appreciate the following GitHub repo a lot for their valuable code base and datasets.
-For detailed dataset preparation and evaluation protocols, please refer to it.
+For detailed dataset preparation and evaluation protocols, please refer to them.

 [**ST-OOD Benckmark Repo**](https://github.com/Dreamzz5/ST-OOD)